 Even after Betty retired from teaching, she gave back to the community, volunteering at the Hancock County Public Library and then, Hancock Memorial Hospital.
 She was also a member at First Presbyterian Church in Greenfield and a past board member of Nameless Creek Youth Camp.
 Jill and Jane, Betty’s two daughters, founded this scholarship in her honor.

 The four-year renewable scholarship provides educational support to a graduating senior of Greenfield-Central High School planning to pursue a bachelor’s degree in post-secondary elementary education.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Mark Mattick Mental Attitude Award Endowment Fund